 |Here is What You Need to Know About Home Learning in Foundation|

 Hello, My name is Hannah Brown.
 I joined HeadStart in August 2019 as the Deputy Head of Foundation school.
-I have lived in Phuket since March 2018 months having previously worked as both a teacher and a member of the management team at another school.
+I have lived in Phuket since March 2018 having previously worked as both a teacher and a member of the management team at another international school.
 On leaving secondary school I was very aware of the career path I should take.
-Whilst studying I worked in various early years provisions as an early childhood educator before completing my degree education at the University of Plymouth, UK.
-I was part of the management team for a large group of early years provisions in England.
-Throughout my early career I focused my research and professional development around speech and language development and children learning English as a second language, which put me at a great advantage when it came to moving to this beautiful island.
-I am very excited to lead a team of dedicated and creative EYFS teachers in order to give your children the best possible education experience in their early childhood.
+Whilst studying I worked in various early years provisions as an Early Childhood Educator before completing my degree education in Early Childhood Education at the University of Plymouth, UK.
+I was part of the management team for a large group of early years settings in England.
+Throughout my early career, I focused my research and professional development around special educational needs, speech and language development and children learning English as a second language, which put me at a great advantage when it came to moving to this beautiful island.
+I am very happy to be leading a team of dedicated and creative EYFS teachers in order to give your children the best possible education experience in their early childhood.
 I believe that for children to achieve, discover their talents and become resilient young people they must feel safe and secure both in their personal and home lives.
-As teachers and education providers our role stretches further than what subjects we can teach them but rather educate and support the development of the ‘whole child’.
+As teachers and education providers, our role stretches further than what subjects we can teach them but rather educate and support the development of the ‘whole child’.
 Taking a holistic approach we are able to focus on the personal, social and emotional needs of children whilst supporting their cognitive and physical ability.
-Children spend much of their childhood studying and preparing for exams, it is my mission to ensure that every child we enrole at HeadStart looks back on their early years with fun and happy memories, knowing that they were given the opportunity to grow and explore in an interesting and diverse environment.
+Children spend much of their childhood studying and preparing for exams, it is my mission to ensure that every child we enroll at HeadStart looks back on their early years with fun and happy memories, knowing that they were given the opportunity to grow and explore in an interesting and diverse environment.
 When I’m not at school I like to explore the beautiful places Thailand has to offer, spend time with friends, swim in the ocean and eat lots of delicious food!
 I look forward to meeting new children and parents this year.
 Good luck to all for the academic year!

 We are pleased to inform you that we have established the way in which we will facilitate learning and development for Foundation children during the school closure.
 We will provide you or the adult taking care of your child with a wide variety of activities that aim to meet each of the seven areas of learning and development outlined in the Early Years Foundation Stage (EYFS).
 You will be sent a recommended daily routine to follow as well as a Google Drive link to a file containing weekly activities for your child.